lucidsoftware/cumulus/modules/vpc.md

 In Cumulus, subnets are configured in separate files from the VPC config to keep the VPC config simple for higher level changes.
 Subnet configurations are stored in a [configurable](#configuration) subnets directory.
 A subnet has the following properties:

 * `cidr-block` - the network range for the subnet in CIDR notation.
 Cannot be updated once a subnet is created
 * `availability-zone` - the availability zone for the subnet.
-Cannot be udpated once a subnet is created
+Cannot be updated once a subnet is created
 * `map-public-ip` - specify `true` to indicate that instances launched within the subnet should be assigned public IP addresses
 * `route-table` - the name or id of a route table to associate with the subnet
 * `network-acl` - the name or id of a network acl to associate with the subnet